 The group looked at each other and shifted uneasily.
 “The boy’s not making sense.
 He’s in shock.”

-But still they looked up at the side of the mountain, where the wide swathe the avalanche had cleared through the trees could be seen to curve as it rode the shape of the slope, then it straightened and drove straight down and through the farm.
+Despite their doubts, they looked up at the side of the mountain.
+The wide swathe the avalanche had cleared through the trees could be seen to curve as it rode the shape of the slope, then it straightened and drove straight down and through the farm.

 They guided Medvin to the sled and sat him there, wrapped him in blankets and tried to get him to eat some hot stew from a pot that had been wrapped in furs to keep it warm.